KyptronixTeam/TAVEL/README.md

 ### 1.1 Features Overview
 1. **Flight Booking**:
    - Search real-time flight prices and availability based on departure city, arrival city, travel dates, return option, and number of passengers.
-   - Redirect to a flight details page to select a flight and checkout with Stripe (login/registration required).
+   - Redirect to a flight details page to select a flight and checkout with Crypto (login/registration required).
 2. **Hotel Booking**:
    - Search hotels based on location, check-in/check-out dates, and number of guests.
-   - Redirect to a hotel details page to select a hotel and checkout with Stripe (login/registration required).
+   - Redirect to a hotel details page to select a hotel and checkout with Crypto (login/registration required).
 3. **Car Rental**:
    - Search car rentals based on location, pickup/drop-off dates, and vehicle preferences.
-   - Redirect to a car rental details page to select a vehicle and checkout with Stripe (login/registration required).
+   - Redirect to a car rental details page to select a vehicle and checkout with Crypto (login/registration required).
 4. **eSIM Purchasing**:
    - Search eSIM packages based on country and duration of stay.
-   - Redirect to an eSIM details page to select a package and checkout with Stripe (login/registration required).
+   - Redirect to an eSIM details page to select a package and checkout with Crypto (login/registration required).
 5. **Nightlife/Event Booking**:
    - Search events or nightlife activities based on location and date.
-   - Redirect to an event details page to select an event and checkout with Stripe (login/registration required).
+   - Redirect to an event details page to select an event and checkout with Crypto (login/registration required).

 ### 1.2 User Navigation Flow
 - **Homepage**: